wolfv6/keybrd_DH/examples/shiftRegs/README.md

 I tested a blue LED with 3.4 typ forward voltage and 4.7k current-limiting resistor.
 74HC595 lit the blue LED; and it's output pin was 3.3 volts.
-A blue LED with a lower forward voltage would be reliable e.g.
-* Wurth Electronics Inc, 151053BS04500, blue, 2.7 forward voltage, 20mA, 45 deg viewing angle
+A blue LED with a lower forward voltage would be reliable (e.g. Wurth Electronics Inc, 151053BS04500 is: blue, 2.7 forward voltage, 20mA, 45 deg viewing angle).

 Teensy LC's 5-volt Vin was not used because it would add a 9th connecting wire.